nootkan/classic-press-formspammertrap-plugin/README.txt

 ---

 **🆕 A Special Thank You:**
+Specific thankyou to Rick Helliwell for creating such a magnificent form script which to date works flawlessly to mitigate all form spam including bots!

-The Form Submissions Management System, Import/Export functionality, and Color Customization System were developed through collaborative effort and community feedback.
+The Wordpress/ClassicPress plugin version, Form Submissions Management System, Import/Export functionality and Color Customization System were developed through collaborative effort and community feedback.
 We appreciate all users who contribute to making this plugin better!

 Thank you for using FormSpammerTrap Contact Form!